 If you think collecting rainwater is a matter of simply keeping a rain barrel open on your front porch, you’re almost right.
 In Austin, Texas, for instance, residents only see about 32 inches of rain on average each year.
 That’s really not enough to support a household.
 So the idea, rather, is to use your roof to funnel all of the rain into your water supply.

-Collection systems range from incredibly complex multi-barrel, full-house systems that go to flushing toilets, showering and to sinks, to simple set-ups that pour rainwater directly into barrels for storage.
+Collection systems range from incredibly complex multi-barrel, full-house systems.
+These go to flushing toilets, showering and to sinks.
+You’ll also find simple set-ups that pour rainwater directly into barrels for storage.

 The benefits of rainwater harvesting